 - a poured ceramic liner composed of high-temperature concrete poured in place inside a masonry flue.

-We prefer to sweep the chimney from the top down; this allows us to perform an inspection and it is also easier to contain the mess.
+Depending on a number of variables, we may decide to sweep a chimney from either the top or the bottom.
+Either method will get your flue equally clean.
 We also remove the damper, and clean the firebox and smoke chamber.
 We make sure that no mess gets into your house, and we always leave the place as clean as when we started (and sometimes cleaner!).

 No. Chimneys built before 1940 are often raw brick (without terracotta liners).
 Unlined masonry chimneys do not meet code and are not safe to use.
 They cannot be swept, but we can work with you to bring your chimney up to code.